-The income tax recovery for fiscal 2018 amounted to \$0.7 million for an effective tax recovery rate of 4.3% (income tax expense in fiscal 2017 amounted to \$0.2 million for an effective tax expense rate of 1.7%).
-The effective tax rate for fiscal 2018 was impacted primarily by a non-deductible goodwill impairment expense of \$26.3 million, a \$7.3 million increase in the fair value of marketable securities for which no deferred tax asset has been recognized (as described in Note 9 to the audited consolidated financial statements for fiscal 2018), and by tax exempt dividend income relative to the Company's active business income.
+The income tax expense for fiscal 2019 amounted to \$5.4 million for an effective tax expense rate of 44.4% (income tax recovery in fiscal 2018 amounted to \$0.6 million for an effective tax rate for fiscal 2019 was impacted primarily by a \$12.2 million decrease in the fair value of marketable securities for which no deferred tax asset has been recognized (as described in Note 9 to the audited consolidated financial statements for fiscal 2019), and by tax exempt dividend income relative to the Company's active business income.
 The Company's effective tax rates include the impact of changes in substantively enacted tax rates in various tax jurisdictions.